 Churchill and Me with Hugh Dennis

-Still to be aired: interviews with Andrew Marr, Trevor MacDonald and appearance on Countryfile.
+Still to be aired: interview with Trevor MacDonald.

 This has been an incredibly busy year with all the Churchillian and World War Two anniversaries.